etiennebacher/conductor/docs/reference.md

 Name of the tab that contains the element.

 `canClickTarget`
-Allow the highlighted element to be clicked?
+Allow the highlighted element to be clicked.
 Default is `TRUE`.

 `cancelIcon`
 A list of two elements: `enabled` is a boolean indicating whether a